sbaudino/movie-finder/README.md

 - Code written in **vue.js** with some usual good stuff.
 - Tests: Added a bunch of tests to cover the basics of the app.

+## Project settings

+There are some extensions and settings for VSCode under .vscode folder to make development easier.
+That includes:

+- Vetur extension
+- Prettier-vscode extension
+- Vscode-eslint extension
+- Format on save setting
+- Auto fix on save setting
+- Tab size and indentation setting

 ## Security

 A little bit of attention to the security has been put on it.
 Of course, vue provides a bunch of features [out-of-the-box](https://vuejs.org/v2/guide/security.html):